-There are three candidates for the 2022 Republican nomination for Utah County Auditor: Rod Mann, Taylor Williams, and Rudy Livingston.
+There are two candidates on the June 28 Republican primary ballot for the 2022 Republican nomination for Utah County Auditor: Rod Mann and Rudy Livingston.
 In 1989 the Utah County Commission combined the offices of Clerk and Auditor.
 Then, last December, they split them again, citing an increased work load due to growth.

 Rod seeks to make a positive difference in the community.
 He just finished a term as the mayor of Highland and asked the question, “Why do elected officials oversee office professionals?”
 Rod said it is for accountability and good judgment.
 Elected officials are accountable to the public and set the direction and vision for the office.
 They are also the ones what take the oath to protect and defend the Constitution.